lesiak/snippets-of-knowledge/AWS.md

   > - `enableDnsHostnames`
   > - `enableDnsSupport`
 - [Considerations when working with public hosted zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-public-considerations.html)
+  > **NS and SOA records**
+  >
+  > When you create a hosted zone, Amazon Route 53 automatically creates a name server (NS) record and a start of authority (SOA) record for the zone.
+The NS record identifies the four name servers that you give to your registrar or your DNS service so that DNS queries are routed to Route 53 name servers.
 - [Working with records](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/rrsets-working-with.html)
   > Each record includes the name of a domain or a subdomain, a record type (for example, a record with a type of MX routes email), and other information applicable to the record type (for MX records, the host name of one or more mail servers and a priority for each server).
 For information about the different record types, see Supported DNS record types.
   >